 Going through divorce is stressful for all involved.
 Financial concerns and uncertainty only add to that stress.
-Financial planning for divorce can help relieve uncertainty and financial stress.
-Planning for divorce can get complicated, and requires specialized training and knowledge.
+Financial planning for divorce can get complicated, and requires specialized training and knowledge.
 Luba Globerman, CFP(r) of Financial Pathways has undergone such training and been recognized by the Institute for Divorce Financial Analysts as a Certified Divorce Financial Analyst (CDFA).

 When you think about it, divorce is primarily about two things.
 Money, and kids.
 And with kids, its about custody and financial support.
 So at least 75% of divorce is about money.
 Yet, oftentimes neither the attorney nor client has the detailed financial knowledge needed to ensure that a proposed divorce settlement provides the ideal balance of adequate current cash flow and long term security, for adults and children alike.

 We think it makes sense to sit down with us before you ever see an attorney.
 We can do a preliminary financial analysis letting you know what you can realistically expect your financial life to look like once a settlement has been finalized.
 Having a clear financial view of your life after the divorce is critically important to receiving a fair and adequate settlement!

 Where will you live?
 What will it cost?
 What are goals for the kids?
 Where will the money come from?
 If alimony and child support will be involved, how secure, stable, and reliable is the income that backs those payments?
 What will an ideal settlement, fair to BOTH SIDES look like?
 Answering these questions not only helps ensure a fair settlement, but visualizing a successful post divorce financial life can help relieve stress as well!